 We believe it would be useful to have a platform where we can talk to each other, and we are planning to create a forum for us all to meet.

 Over time we could create specific content for this community and learn from this experience how we can help the community get better organized.

 This community will be always available only to people who are genuinely interested in these topics.
 We will monitor its health and prevent flames and toxic behavior.

-Basically, we want to organize an ongoing “party” where to have discussions on Language Engineering.
-We will not let just anyone in: there will be no place for spammers, or for people insulting others.
+We want to organize an ongoing “party” where to have discussions on Language Engineering.
+We will not let just anyone in: there will be no place for spammers, or people insulting others.

 We plan to start inviting some selected members soon, and then grow it over time.

 How can I join?